Colin Thornton-Kemsley

-Early life

-Thornton-Kemsley was born in 1903 and grew up in a London suburb.
-He was educated at Chigwell School, and graduated from Wadham College, Oxford.

-Whilst he had a Scottish grandfather, he had no real connection to Scotland until 1930, when he married Alice Thornton; his second cousin and the granddaughter of prominent Dundee lawyer, Sir Thomas Thornton, who had purchased Thornton castle in Kincardineshire in 1893, and at the time of the wedding Thornton was the owner and resident of the property.

 Political career

 Thornton-Kemsley was an active member of the Conservative constituency association for the London suburb of Epping, where he lived.
 He also served as the Honorary Treasurer of Essex and Middlesex Provincial Area, National Union of Conservative and Unionist Associations.

 As a member of the Epping constituency party he made a name for himself in Conservative Party circles as a Neville Chamberlain loyalist who was central to bringing about a censure of Winston Churchill by the Epping Conservative Association.

 In 1939 Malcolm Barclay-Harvey, the incumbent Unionist Member of Parliament for Kincardine and Western Aberdeenshire, was offered the position of Governor of South Australia.
-Thornton-Kemsley, due to his previous role in trying to bringing about a censure of Churchill by the Epping Conservative Association, was offered the candidacy.
+Thornton-Kemsley, due to his previous role in trying to bringing about a deselection of Churchill by the Epping Conservative Association, was offered the candidacy.

 At the outbreak of the Second World War in 1939, Kemsley apologized.
 Churchill's reply was characteristic: "I certainly think that Englishmen ought to start fair with one another from the outset in so grievous a struggle, and so far as I am concerned the past is dead."
 (See Thornton-Kemsley, “Winston Secures his Base” in Through Winds and Tides, 1974, pp.